indiescripter/tappity-tap/README.md

-# test-anywhere
+# tappity-tap

-A wrapper package for node-tap with TypeScript typings
+A wrapper package for node-tap with TypeScript typings included